Chad DiMera: Vendetta against Gabi (2012–2013)

 In August 2012, Chad sees rescuing the kidnapped Melanie as his "last chance for a normal life" after the deaths of Lexie and Stefano.
 "Melanie has become his family," Deidrick said.
 He described Melanie and Chad's reunion as an "overpowering emotion for Chad."
 When he discovers that Gabi is behind Melanie's kidnapping, Chad is so shocked that "He doesn't really know what to do with the information."
 However, Chad rationalizes keeping Gabi's involvement from Melanie because he "doesn't want to make things worse," thinking she's been through enough.
 In the meantime Chad does everything to cut Gabi out of his life; "he pretty much exiles her," Deidrick said.
 Chad focuses all of his attention on Melanie and becomes extremely "protective."
 Chad feels the need to shelter Melanie.
 However it is Chad's lying that leads to their break.
 Though Chad seems overprotective, Deidrick said that Chad is overwhelmed after losing Lexie and Stefano and he reacts the way any normal person would.
 According to Deidrick, Chad reaches his boiling point and lashes out in anger.
 Chad sudden decision to ask Melanie to marry is his attempt to regain control of his life and his relationship.
-When she dumps him, Deidrick believed it is Chad's compupance for trying to control everything.
+When she dumps him, Deidrick believed it is Chad's comeuppance for trying to control everything.
 It takes time for Chad to sort through his feelings.
 Deidrick explained that Chad has dealt with just about everything since his introduction and those experiences have hardened him.
 After losing Melanie, Chad immediately sets his sights on revenge.
 However, when Chad is at the end of his rope, he has no choice but to turn to his family, which allows for the writers to develop Chad's relationship with EJ.
 Deidrick relishes in Chad's attempt to destroy Gabi's budding romance with Nick Fallon (Blake Berris).
 But Chad is kind of left in limbo after Burnett's departure.
 Though he trusts the writers, Deidrick realized that Chad needed to make a change.
 And suddenly, it started, as Deidrick found ways to challenge himself by portraying Chad's "pain and vulnerability" with everyone he comes in contact with.
 Chad has yet to understand that, "You have to let things go," said Deidrick, a motto that he lives by in his personal life.